The premise

 Deeper brand integration.
 Per-brand fine-tuning is operationally available today.
 The next year of work is making it lighter-touch, more automated, and more directly accessible to brand teams without engineering investment.

 More writing.
 The blog is the public-facing surface of how we think about the market, the technology, and the practice.
-We publish on a roughly five-to-seven-week cadence and intend to keep doing so.
+We publish regularly and intend to keep doing so.
 The cumulative archive is itself a small contribution to the larger conversation about where AI in brand creative is going.

 For the working details of the platform, see How It Works.
 To start producing, see the use case pages for Digital and Print and OOH.